CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 ## Introduction

 Helm packages applications into Charts.
 A Helm chart is a collection of `YAML` templates.
 In order to create a chart, one must first [install the Helm](https://helm.sh/docs/intro/install/) command line tool and install the [oc command line](/cloud/rahti/usage/cli/) tool.
-Once done, you can continue:
+Once done, to continue:

 Make sure you are logged in: